 Are you looking for great Australian dessert dishes to finish your perfect meal?
 Here are some best desserts and sweet pastries that you have to try at least once in your life!
 Trust me; if you have a sweet tooth, these food items will never disappoint you!

-21. Pavlova
+12. Pavlova

 Pavlova is a famed dessert in Australia and New Zealand.
 Aussies make a Pavlova mixture from egg whites and bake it in a slow oven for a crisp crust outside.
 Then, the chef will top the baked item with whipping cream and a variety of tasty Australian fruits, most of which are berries.

 It is named after Anna Pavlova, a renowned Russian ballerina.
-It was first a simple cream cake without an official name until the 1920s when it celebrated the dancer’s tours to Australia and New Zealand.
+It was first a simple cream cake without an official name until the 1920s, when it celebrated the dancer’s tours to Australia and New Zealand.

-22. Lamington
+13. Lamington

-Like Pavlova, Lamington was named after Lord Lamington, the Governor of Queensland, in the final years of the 19th century.
+Lamington was named after Lord Lamington, the Governor of Queensland, in the final years of the 19th century.
 Today, it is an Australian iconic sweet treat and this country even has a National Lamington Day, which occurs annually on 21 July.

-23. Hot Jam Donut
+14. Hot Jam Donut

-Hot Jam Donut is a ubiquitous sweet cake all over Australia, especially in Victoria.
+Hot Jam Donut is a ubiquitous sweet cake all over Australia, especially in Melbourne, Victoria.
 You can find it in markets, food fairs, or food trucks.
 It is actually a variant of the jelly doughnut from America and Germany with the dough having more yeast.

-24. Iced VoVo
+15. Iced VoVo

 Iced VoVo is an Australian biscuit that has a signature look with a red strip of raspberry jam and two pink strips of fondant icing.
-Aussies make it from wheat flour and top with shredded coconut.
+Aussies make this biscuit from wheat flour and top it with shredded coconut.

 It is from a trademark called Arnott’s which was registered in 1906.
 In 2007, Australian Prime Minister Kevin Rudd mentioned Iced VoVo in his speech when he won the election.
 This event made the sweet treat so popular that there was a remarkable rise in Iced VoVo sales that year!

-25. Pikelet
+16. Pikelet

 Pikelet is simply the Australian version of pancakes, but they are much thicker and smaller than the original edition from France.